Why Kodak’s heavy brand anchor put the alchemists of “easy” in a difficult spot.

-As the leadership team of Kodak’s digital camera business, they were responsible for the core digital product, the product that would carry the consumer brand into the digital age.
+As the leadership team of Kodak’s digital camera business, they were responsible for the core digital product, the one that would carry the consumer brand into the digital age.
 They were boisterous, enthusiastic, and certainly opinionated, but they were also a good group of leaders who respected each other and enjoyed working together.
 They were smart, often creative, and they listened—to each other and especially to the consumer.

-Pierre and his team had undertaken to discover what, in those days, we called the “Vector of Differentiation” for Kodak digital cameras.
-His research led him to the insight that the Kodak brand was anchored, in the consumer’s mind, on the “ease of photo capture” it delivered.
+They sought to discover what we called the “Vector of Differentiation” for Kodak digital cameras.
+Pierre’s research led him to the insight that the Kodak brand was anchored, in the consumer’s mind, on the “ease of photo capture” it delivered.
 This was not entirely surprising.
-After all, the genius of George Eastman was to render the complex chemistry of film and its subsequent development into prints so simple that, as the advertising for the Brownie camera claimed, “you push the button, we’ll do the rest.”
+After all, George Eastman’s genius was to render so simple the complex chemistry of film and the development of images into prints that, as the advertising for the Brownie camera claimed, “you push the button, we’ll do the rest.”
 And “the rest” consisted of an “imaging chain” that Kodak had taken years to perfect, and which had proved highly profitable for many years.

-Pierre’s findings were positive and frightening all at once.
+The insights Pierre returned with, and was about to share, were positive and frightening all at once.
 The brand was firmly ensconced in a secure and enviable spot—right in the place where consumers could expect the complicated to be made simple.
 Kodak and “easy” were synonymous.
-The heart of the brand’s relevance to consumers was that a difficult, finicky chemical process and temperature-dependent reactions were simplified all the way down to a trip back and forth from the photo-finisher to drop off film and pick up prints.
+The heart of the brand’s relevance to consumers was that a difficult, finicky chemical process and temperature-dependent reactions were simplified and reduced to a simple trip back and forth from the photo-finisher to drop off film and pick up prints.
 Consumers viscerally identified with the brand because it made image capture accessible and easy, so they had chosen it as the preserver of their memories for generations.

 The much-sought permanence of Kodak’s brand anchor held, but it now threatened to sink the company.
 This was a full-on identity crisis.

 It got worse.
-Despite its positives, a negative side of “easy” was that it exposed feelings like “low tech, cheap, and throwaway” for consumers—identifiers that Kodak had often embraced, as with the “throwaway camera”, whose components were in fact, through refined processing techniques, 90% reused.
+Despite its positives, a negative side of “easy” was that it exposed feelings like “low tech, cheap, and throwaway” for consumers—identifiers that Kodak had often embraced, as with the “throwaway camera”, whose components were in fact 90% reused through refined processing techniques.
 But quickly, those identifiers became huge liabilities in the new space of digital that demanded visible technical expertise, precision and excellence.
 Kodak’s genius had always been performed in the dark, literally.

 As for Pierre and his team, they had located another user experience to which the brand might prove its usefulness, and so they began to heave on the anchor of “easy” to relocate it from the confines of “capture”.
 The consumer photography problem Kodak could make easy in the digital world was the sharing of pictures (memories), and relevance was slowly recaptured with a movement toward “EasyShare”.
 Market share recovered, both globally and in the US (holding top spot there for a time), and profitability returned.
 Revolutionary products, like the first Wi-Fi native digital camera, introduced in 2005 and primed to help people share online with ease, returned to Kodak’s lineup.